 As you might guess, the higher the zone number, the longer it will take for a package to be delivered.
 If you’re shipping via UPS Ground to zone 2 or 3, your package might be delivered in 1 or 2 days.
 If instead you’re shipping to zone 8—e.g., from the East Coast to the West Coast, or vice versa—transit time could be 4-5 days or more.

-With Simple Global’s bi-coastal warehouses, you’ll be able to split your inventory so that you’ll rarely be shipping to those high-numbered zones.
+With Simple Global’s bi-coastal fulfillment centers, you’ll be able to split your inventory so that you’ll rarely be shipping to those high-numbered zones.
 You’ll save money, and your customers will appreciate the shorter transit times.

 The Bottom Line

 Understanding zones is a key component to making good logistics decisions.
 It helps you determine costs and transit times, and is instrumental in developing a shipping strategy.
 And with a great strategy, you’ll be better able to better support your customers and propel your business to success.